GlowstoneMC/Glowstone/README.md

 `bukkit.yml`.
 Settings from these two files will be copied over to Glowstone's configuration during the default configuration generation process.

-Glowstone uses a [JLine](http://jline.sf.net)-based server console for command input.
-On non-Windows systems, console output can also be colored.
+Glowstone uses [JLine](http://jline.sf.net) for console input and colored console output.
+The JLine console can be disabled in the configuration if a flat console is desired.

 Documentation
 -------------